sarthakagrawal34/Codeial/README.md

 6. We have created the router and we will call it from index.js file to make it usable.
 7. We need to update this in the action of the form.

+### Display Post and Related User
+1. We will be showing the post on the home page.
+2. We need to find all the posts belonging to a user, then show them inside the home views.
+3. We need to show the name of the user who is posting the posts.
+For that, we need to prepopulate the user.
+4. Whenever we are loading the post from the database, we will load the whole user and show the desired data of the user on the home page.
+This is called pre-populating the user.
+5. Initially, the id of the user is only showing on the home page but now we need to fetch the user also from the database.